JB Travel Guide 2026: SG to JB Border Crossing, Routes, and Weekend Planning

 • Immigration: Combined CIQ at departure station (clear both countries before boarding)

 In MOT's latest 7 April 2026 written reply, Singapore said fares will be determined commercially by RTS Operations and announced in due course.
-As of Monday, April 27, 2026, the final public fare table is still not available.
+As of Monday, May 11, 2026, the final public fare table is still not available.
 See our dedicated RTS fare status guide for the latest position.

 If you drive a Malaysia-registered vehicle into Singapore, pair that RTS update with our new foreign-vehicle OBU guide and motorcycle facial-recognition guide for the latest Singapore-side rule changes.